 Education Requirements to become a Licensed NY CPA

 The educational requirements to become licensed are very specific.
-You must have earned at least a Bachelor's degree and completed a minimum of 150 college level credit hours including 33 hours in accounting courses and 36 hours of business courses.
+One of the first steps is to obtain a Bachelor's degree and complete a minimum of 150 credit hours including 33 hours in accounting courses and 36 hours of business courses.
 Each of these requirements must be fulfilled as follows and all classes must be above the introduction level:

 The 33 hours of accounting courses must be from the following subjects:

 - Auditing and attestation services (must be earned from junior, senior, or graduate level; also satisfies the Ethics and Professional Responsibilities requirement.
 Minimum one course required)

 - Cost or managerial accounting (may be earned at a community college, minimum one course required)

 - Financial accounting and reporting (junior, senior, or graduate level, minimum one course)

 - Taxation (may be earned at a community college; also satisfies the Accounting Research requirement; minimum one course required)